What does “jouzu” mean in Japanese?

 Why can “jouzu” mean ‘good (at something)’ in Japanese?

-So far, I’ve explained the definition and meanings of “jouzu” together with its kanji expression and history.
+So far, I’ve explained the definition and meanings of jouzu together with its kanji expression and history.
 Then, let me explain how to use it through the example sentences below.

-Example #1: how to say “good at” in Japanese
+How to say “good at” in Japanese

 kanojo wa ryouri ga jouzu desu – 彼女は料理が上手です (かのじょはりょうりがじょうずです)